jeff1evesque/machine-learning/doc/test/pytest.rst

 - network speed

-Then, the unit tests should be re-runnable, meaning multiple successive executions of the |unit-tests|_ bash script, should run without a problem.
+Then, the unit tests should be re-runnable, meaning multiple successive executions of the |backend|_ bash script, should run without a problem.
 More information regarding `hardware architecture <../programmatic-interface/hardware/architecture>`_, and resources can be reviewed to determine the best combination for a given situation.